Equipment safety in health and social care

 Community Equipment Code of Practice Scheme (CECOPS)

 The community equipment code of practice developed by CECOPS is aimed at any organisation whether, public, private, or third sector, who commission or provide community equipment.
-It sets out a framework to maximise the efficiency of services, in delivering good quality and safe services, and in fulfilling their legal duties with regard to community equipment.
+It sets out a framework to maximise the efficiency of services, in delivering good quality and safe services, and in fulfilling their legal duties regarding to community equipment.

-CECOPS is a not for profit community interest company (social enterprise) set up to administer the code.
+CECOPS is a not-for-profit community interest company (social enterprise) set up to administer the code.
 HSE recognises the need for guidance for the provision of community equipment and welcomes the code.
 HSE believes that referring to the code along with other health and safety guidance will help organisations who commission or provide community equipment make health and safety improvements in their businesses.

 Other regulators and stakeholders in health and social care also support the code, including the Care Quality Commission, Royal College of Nursing and Association of Directors of Adult Social Services.